-On the inside at the outset of the project the auditorium paintwork was a tatty array of garish and loud colours – theatrical yes, but not befitting the vision for this grand old lady's future.
+At the outset of the project we found the auditorium paintwork a tatty array of garish and loud colours – theatrical yes, but not befitting our vision for this grand old lady's future.

 The careful conservation work within the auditorium revealed a wealth of information about previous colours used and these informed the final colour selection assembled to create a rich lustrous interior befitting the auditorium's heritage.
-A small section of original frieze uncovered beneath a doorway architrave confirmed colour developments were appropriate while allowing this to be replicated and reinstated to further embellish the space.
+The discovery of the original hand-painted decorative embossed ceiling paper – found covered by a painted canvas – of dirty white with pink, eggshell blue and gold detail provided a challenge.
+A small section of original frieze uncovered beneath a doorway architrave confirmed we were on the right track while allowing this to be replicated and reinstated to further embellish the space.

-A sense of opulence is achieved with the use of the metallic gold painted details and deep velvet fabric curtains and upholstery.
+An element of opulence is lent from the use of the metallic gold painted details and deep velvet fabric curtains and upholstery.
 The broad areas of soft warm colours embrace the audience as the auditorium lights dim.
 Subtle use of contrasting Resene sheens recreate an original wall panel border stencil pattern found beneath layers of paper.
 Darker colours of the dado and flooring solidly ground the scheme with integrity.

 The foyer colours mediate between the exterior and the auditorium with luxurious details on a fresh crisp background.

-Back of house utility areas are finished in Resene's PaintWise EchoPaint grey 100% recycled waterborne paint, recovered from unwanted returned paint products.
+Back of house utility areas are finished in Resene's PaintWise grey recycled waterborne paint, recovered from unwanted returned paint products.

 Other appropriate sustainable Resene systems were chosen for use on recycled and refurbished materials, including the refurbished theatre seats, recycled timber benchtops, the re-laid rimu auditorium floor, the restored and reproduced decorative embossed ceiling paper, and the chandeliers recycled from previous light fittings.